AKaravas/foundation_zurb_framework/Documentation/Introduction/Support/Index.rst

 Need Support?
 =============
 There is not much to get support for.
 The extension is very simple and the documentation covers everything.
-Even so, if there is someone who needs help, he can contact me.
+Even so, if there is someone who needs help, he/she can contact me.

 Stackoverflow
 -------------
-Please use https://stackoverflow.com to get best support.
-Tags you should use are `typo3`.
-The most experienced developers will be able to help you, since the extension uses TYPO3 Core functions and elements.
+Please use https://stackoverflow.com to get the best support.
+Tags you should use are **`typo3`**.
+Since the extension uses TYPO3 Core functions and elements, the most experienced developers will be able to help you.

 Slack
 -----